ArielPagis/SQL-to-Tableau-Integration-Projects/README.md

 # SQL-to-Tableau-Integration-Projects

-Attached here are selected projects I made with Tableau, dome of which are used with data manipulated using SQL.
+Attached here are selected projects I made with Tableau, some of which are used with data manipulated using SQL.